What Can I Expect When I Visit?

 Choral Evensong is offered utilizing the 1662 Book of Common Prayer.
 This service originates from the monastic hours and has been part of Anglican worship since the development of the 1549 Book of Common Prayer.

 As mentioned above, children are welcome at all of our worship services.
 We believe the best Christian formation occurs when children attend church with their families.
-We offer children's Christian formation during the week at our Afterschool on the Point program.

 At 9:10 am we also offer education for Adults in the Sherman Room.
 These Sunday morning forums may include a discussion of scripture, church history, or contemporary topics.
 We look forward to lively conversation and fun informative presentations.